PaulThomas20002/S4-DIGITAL-LAB/README.md

 (a) Write the Verilog modules for a 4-bit adder/subtractor<br>
 (b) Development of Verilog modules for a BCD adder<br><br>
 Experiment 6: Magnitude Comparator<br>
-Development of Verilog modules for a 4 bit magnitude comparator<br>
+Development of Verilog modules for a 4 bit magnitude comparator<br><br>
-Experiment 7: Flipflops and shiftregisters<br><br>
+Experiment 7: Flipflops and shiftregisters<br>
 (a) Development of Verilog modules for SR, JK, T and D flip flops.<br>
 (b) Development of Verilog modules for a Johnson/Ring counter<br><br>
 Experiment 8: Counters<br>